ocaml-ppx/ppx_deriving/README.md

 Plugins: Eq and Ord
 -------------------

 _Eq_ derives a function comparing values by semantic equality; structural or physical depending on context. _Ord_ derives a function defining a total order for values, returning `-1`, `0` or `1`.
-They're similar to `Pervasives.(==)` and `Pervasives.compare`, but are faster, allow to customize the comparison rules, and never raise at runtime.
+They're similar to `Pervasives.(=)` and `Pervasives.compare`, but are faster, allow to customize the comparison rules, and never raise at runtime.

 ``` ocaml
 # type t = [ `A | `B of int ] [@@deriving Eq, Ord];;